 Question 5 of my ‘Top 10 essential questions to ask a wedding photographer’ is for the gear heads!
 But it honestly isn’t that important.
 Good cameras are just tools and for most situations, good kit cannot replace a good photographer.

-There is beauty in simplicity but there is also a need to be prepared!
+There is definitely beauty in simplicity, but there is also a need to be prepared!
 It's often the case that the necessary equipment varies from wedding to wedding.
 I always bring all of my lenses, my back-up camera and even portable lighting just in case.

 All professional wedding photographers will have a contract, if your photographers doesn't, just ask them to create one for you.
 They are really important.

-Contracts are really important to protect both yourself and I. The contract I have is plain English and straightforward.
+Contracts are really essential to protect both yourself and the photographer.
+The contract I have is plain English and straightforward.

-It isn't essential but it is the best way to tell the story of your day as it unfolds.
-However it really depends on a few factors.
+It isn't essential, but it is the best way to tell the story of your day as it unfolds.
+However, it really depends on a few factors.
 The main one being coverage on your day.
 There is a slight cost to having two wedding photographers.
-Check out my page post 'Do you need two wedding photographers?' to find out more.
+Check out my post 'Do you need two wedding photographers?' to find out more.

-It may appear like a lot of money for one day's work but it really isn't that at all.
+It may appear like a lot of money for one day's work, but it really isn't that at all.
 There is so much more that goes on behind the scenes with each client.
-There is quite a lot of organising before the big day and then there's the editing afterwards.
+There is quite a lot of organising before the big day, and then there's the editing afterwards.
 Not to mention the cost of equipment travel, insurance and business costs.
-There are many factors that go into the cost.
-I hope this helps somewhat to explain.
+There are many factors that go into the cost, and I hope this helps to explain what you are paying for.

 Have other questions that I could put in my 'Top 10 questions to ask a wedding photographer'?

-I'd love to hear from you, please get in touch with your questions and I'll be in touch as soon as I can.
+I'd love to hear from you, please get in touch with your questions, and I'll get back to you as soon as I can.